 Details• Waterproof • Tear-Resistant • Topographic Map

 Each PCT Topographic Map Guide includes detailed topographic maps at a scale of almost 1 inch = 1 mile.
 Each page is centered on the PCT and overlaps with the adjacent pages so there is little chance of getting lost.
-Along the bottom of each page is a trail profile that shows the distance between shelters, camping areas, and trail access points.
+Along the bottom of each page is a trail profile that shows the distance between camping areas, trailheads, and other points of interest.
 The map and trail profile provide a step by step visual guide to hiking the trail, mile by rugged mile.
 The Topographic Map Guide is built for all levels of hiking enthusiasts, from the day tripper to the multi month 'thru-hiker'.
-The front pages of the printed Topographic Map Guide include resupply information, camping options, and much more.
+The front pages of the printed Topographic Map Guide include resupply locations, health and safety information, and much more.

 More convenient and easier to use than folded maps, but just as compact and lightweight, National Geographic’s Topographic Map Guide booklets are printed on "Backcountry Tough" waterproof, tear-resistant paper with stainless steel staples.
 A full UTM grid is printed on the map to aid with GPS navigation.